Floquet scattering of light and sound in Dirac optomechanics: Theoretical approach

-In Eq.~\eqref{H}, the model Hamiltonian is written in units of $\hbar$, after rescaling $H\rightarrow H -\hbar\omega_{m}$.
-Here, $\overline{v}=(v_{o}+v_{m})/2$, $\delta v=v_{o}-v_{m}$, with $v_{o/m}$ as the Fermi velocity of the optical/mechanical mode, $\bvec{\tau}$ and $\bvec{\sigma}$ are Pauli spin matrices, $\bvec{k}$ ($\bvec{r}$) gives the wavevector (position vector) of the Dirac wave, and $g\bk{\bvec{r},t}$ parametrizes the time-dependent photon-phonon coupling strength.
-The above single-valley Hamiltonian is obtained after linearizing the dynamics around the steady-state solution and taking advantage of the rotating-wave approximation (RWA) in the red detuned moderate-driving regime, $\Delta=\omega_{las}-\omega_{o}=-\omega_{m}$~\cite{SPM15}.
-As a consequence, a stepwise constant quantum barrier with time-independent coupling strength $g_{0}$ is created when the laser uniformly drives a sharply edged region on the honeycomb lattice.
-To take account of inelastic scattering, we assume the laser amplitude to be modulated with a frequency much smaller than the frequencies of both the laser and mechanical modes, $\Omega \ll \omega_{las},\omega_{m}$ (otherwise the RWA is not granted).
-Furthermore, $\Omega$ should be much smaller than the mechanical hopping in the array, i.e. $\Omega < 2v_{m}/3a$ with $a$ as the lattice constant (otherwise the continuum approximation is not granted)~\cite{SPM15}.
-Then, using polar coordinates, the photon-phonon coupling in the quantum dot region with radius $R$ takes the form
+We note that the above single-valley Hamiltonian is obtained after linearizing the dynamics around the steady-state solution and taking advantage of the rotating-wave approximation (RWA) in the red detuned moderate-driving regime, $\Delta=\omega_{las}-\omega_{o}=-\omega_{m}$~\cite{SPM15}.
+To account for inelastic scattering, we assume the laser amplitude to be modulated with a frequency much smaller than the frequencies of both the laser and mechanical modes, $\Omega \ll \omega_{las},\omega_{m}$ (otherwise the RWA is not granted).
+Furthermore, $\Omega$ should be much smaller than the mechanical hopping in the array, i.e., $\Omega < 2v_{m}/3a$ with $a$ as the lattice constant (otherwise the continuum approximation is not granted)~\cite{SPM15}.
+Then, using polar coordinates, the photon-phonon coupling in the quantum dot region with radius $R$ takes the form,